taming-the-state-in-react/taming-the-state-in-react/manuscript/06-mobx/mobx.md

 # MobX

 The next chapters of the book will dive into an alternative library that provides a state management solution: MobX.
 However, the book will not allocate the same space as for Redux and thus not deeply dive into the topic.
 Because MobX doesn't follow an opinionated way of how to structure your state management, it is difficult to tackle it from all angles.
 There are several ways on where to put your state and how to update it.
-The book shows only a few opionated ways, but doesn't showcase all of them.
+The book shows only a few opinionated ways, but doesn't showcase all of them.

 [MobX](https://mobx.js.org/) advertises itself as simple yet scalable state management library.
 It was created and introduced by [Michel Weststrate](https://twitter.com/mweststrate) and heavily used, thus battle tested, in his own company.
 MobX is an alternative to Redux for state management.
-It grows in popularity even though only a fraction of people uses it as a state managemenr alternative to Redux.
+It grows in popularity even though only a fraction of people uses it as a state management alternative to Redux.
 In a later chapter, you can read about the differences between both libraries for state management, because you may want to make an informed decision on whether you should use Redux or MobX to scale your state management.

-The library uses heaviliy JavaScript decorators that are not widely adopted and supported by browsers yet.
+The library uses heavily JavaScript decorators that are not widely adopted and supported by browsers yet.
 But they are not mandatory and you can avoid using them with plain functions.
 You can find these plain functions in the [official documentation](https://mobx.js.org/).
 However, this book will showcase the usage of these decorators, because it is another exciting way of using JavaScript.

 Along the way of the following chapters you can decide to opt-in any time the [MobX + React DevTools](https://github.com/mobxjs/mobx-react-devtools).
 You can install the node package with npm and place the `DevTools` component that comes from the library somewhere between your components.

 ## Introduction

 MobX is often used in applications that have a view layer such as React.
-Thus the state, similiar to Redux, needs to be connected to the view.
+Thus the state, similar to Redux, needs to be connected to the view.
 It needs to be connected in a way that the state can be updated and the updated state flows back into the view.

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~